Harvey Mudd College: Relations with Caltech

 The California Institute of Technology (Caltech), another university with strength in the natural sciences and engineering, is located 26 mi away from Harvey Mudd College.
-Mudders occasionally amused themselves by pranking Caltech.
+Mudders occasionally amuse themselves by pranking Caltech.
 For example, in 1986, students from Mudd stole a memorial cannon from Fleming House at Caltech (originally from the National Guard) by dressing as maintenance people and carting it off on a flatbed truck for "cleaning".
-Harvey Mudd eventually returned the cannon after Caltech threatened to take legal action.
+The students eventually returned the cannon after Caltech threatened to take legal action.
 In 2006, Massachusetts Institute of Technology (MIT) replicated the prank and moved the same cannon to their campus in Cambridge, Massachusetts.

 Notable alumni

 Notable Harvey Mudd College alumni include: